 Dr. Giles began her professional career as an early childhood educator in the Alabama public school system in 1972.
 She was named a Rotary International Graduate Fellow in 1977, spending an academic year in London, England studying the British infant school educational model.
 She holds a B.S. in Early Childhood Education and an M.S. in Family and Child Development from Auburn University and a Ph.D. in Child and Family Development from the University of Georgia.
 Dr. Giles was named Outstanding Faculty in the College of Human Sciences in 1987 and was the recipient of the Algernon Sydney Sullivan Award (non-student) in 2013, the highest humanitarian recognition bestowed by Auburn University.

-Kara Newby is the Hunger Program and Resource Coordinator and the Instructor for the introduction class for Hunger Studies, Hunger: Causes, Consequences and Responses.
-She has a Masters in Human Development and Family Studies and worked for several years in the non-profit sector and five years as the Program Manager for Family Science with Ohio State University Extension.
+Kara Newby serves as Operations Manager for the Hunger Solutions Institute.
+She is also an instructor in the Hunger Studies minor teaching the introductory course Hunger: Causes, Consequences and Responses.
+Ms. Newby holds the master’s degree in Human Development and Family Studies from Auburn University.
+Prior to joining the HSI, she worked for several years in the non-profit sector followed by a five year tenure as the Program Manager for Family Science with Ohio State University Extension.

 Kate Thornton, Ph.D. currently serves as the Director of Hunger and Sustainability Initiatives at the Hunger Solutions Institute and the Director of Global Education in the College of Human Sciences at Auburn University.
 She has a varied background ranging from business to biochemistry and is interested in utilizing her diverse knowledge base to bring sustainable solutions to help solve the major global challenges facing the world today.
 She is passionate about connecting students with scholars and mentors across a spectrum of fields to create an environment where students are empowered to create solutions for the future.
 Thornton earned her Ph.D., as well as an MBA and an MS in Consumer Affairs from Auburn University.